United States Department of State

 Travel to the assessment location is at the expense of the applicant.

 To apply, applicants must first register on USAJOBS at www.usajobs.gov and create an online federal resume.
 Your online resume must be typed or you may cut and paste an existing resume into the space provided.
-Once you have completed the registration process, select the “Apply Online” button to the right of the vacancy.
-That button will transfer you to Gateway to State.
+Once you have completed the registration process, select the “apply online” button to the right.
+This button will transfer you to Gateway to State.

 Applicants will have the option to either electronically upload or fax their documents into the system.

 The following numbered documents are required for a complete application package: